resilient-http/specification/README.md

 This document explains how the Resilient discovery interface works and should be implemented by compatible servers.

-Please note that since the latest version of Resilient, you can communicate with non-compatible servers via middleware adapters.
+Since new versions of Resilient you can communicate with non-compatible lookup servers via middleware adapters.
 For instance you can use [Consul](https://consul.io) with Resilient via its [middleware](https://github.com/h2non/resilient-consul)

 ### Request flow algorithm